teleprint-me/py.gpt.prompt/docs/research/genesis.md

 ## The Loss Function Analogy

-1. **Market Price (Input Layer)**: This serves as the input feature in the machine learning analogy.
-In the context of the Value Averaging strategy, it refers to the current market price at which assets can be bought or sold.
+1. **Market Price (Input Layer)**: This serves as one of the input variables in the machine learning analogy.
+In Value Averaging, it refers to the current market price for buying or selling assets.

-   **In Depth**: This price can fluctuate due to various factors such as market demand, economic indicators, or geopolitical events.
-Similarly, in machine learning, input features may come from different sources and can be variable.
+   **In Depth**: Just like input layers in neural networks can accept multiple features, the Market Price here can be one of many variables influencing the trading decision.

-2. **Target Value (Target Label)**: In machine learning, this is the ground truth or the outcome that the model aims to predict.
-In the context of Value Averaging, it's the predetermined investment value for a specific time interval, often referred to as the "Current Target."
+2. **Target Value (Target Label)**: This is the ground truth in machine learning—what the model aims to predict.
+In Value Averaging, it is the predetermined investment value for each interval.

-   **In Depth**: This value can be set based on investment goals and risk tolerance, akin to how labels are established in a supervised learning context.
+   **In Depth**: This value is crucial for both the investment strategy and the learning model, as it serves as the comparison metric for determining 'success.'

-3. **Current Value (Model Prediction)**: In the Value Averaging strategy, this represents the actual investment value at a given interval.
-In machine learning, it is akin to the model's prediction based on input features (Market Price).
+3. **Current Value (Model Prediction)**: In Value Averaging, this term represents the actual investment value at a specific interval.
+It is analogous to the model's prediction in machine learning.

-   **In Depth**: Just as a model's prediction may not perfectly align with the actual label, the Current Value may deviate from the Target Value, necessitating adjustments.
+   **In Depth**: As models aim to minimize the discrepancy between prediction and label, Value Averaging seeks to minimize the difference between the Current and Target Values.

-4. **Trade Amount (Loss)**: This term draws a parallel with the loss function in machine learning.
-It represents the delta between the Current Target and the Current Value, signifying the amount needed to align the investment with the predetermined strategy.
+4. **Trade Amount (Loss)**: This term could be considered a specialized form of 'loss,' distinct from the `current_loss` term discussed earlier.
+It represents the delta needed to align the Current Value with the Target Value.

-   **In Depth**: In machine learning, loss quantifies how far off the model's prediction is from the actual label.
-In Value Averaging, the Trade Amount serves a similar purpose, indicating how much additional investment or divestment is needed to meet the Target Value.
+   **In Depth**: In the context of the earlier formula for `current_loss`, this Trade Amount serves as a real-time measure of the difference between where the investment currently stands and where it is targeted to be.

-5. **Order Size (Output Layer)**: In the context of Value Averaging, this term signifies the amount of the asset to be bought or sold to achieve the Target Value, calculated based on the Market Price and Trade Amount.
-In machine learning, it can be analogous to the output layer where the final prediction is made.
+5. **Order Size (Output Layer)**: In Value Averaging, the Order Size denotes the quantity of the asset to be bought or sold to align with the Target Value.
+In machine learning, this is analogous to the output layer.

-   **In Depth**: In machine learning, the output layer transforms the model's internal representations into the final prediction.
-Similarly, the Order Size transforms the strategy into actionable buy or sell orders, thereby becoming the final 'output' of the Value Averaging strategy.
+   **In Depth**: Just like the output layer transforms internal model computations into a final prediction, the Order Size translates the Value Averaging strategy into concrete trading actions.

 ### Mathematical Representation